Special Educational Needs and Disability

 Families can search through the Cheshire East Local Offer to find out about services and support available to children and young people aged 0-25 with SEND and their families.
 SEN Support provided by educational settings is part of the Cheshire East Local Offer.

-The Cheshire East Area Wide Local Offer for Education (PDF, 535KB) document details the provision that we expect to be in place for children and young people with SEND from mainstream educational settings.
+The Cheshire East Toolkit for SEND outlines the provision and support that we expect to be in place for children and young people with SEND in all educational settings.
 Most educational settings are required to publish detailed information about their own arrangements for identifying, assessing and making provision for pupils with SEN .
 Details of individual school “Local Offers” can be found as part of each school’s entry in the Cheshire East Local Offer.
 We have prepared an overview of the range of school provision available in Cheshire East to meet the needs of children with special educational needs.

 When this process of SEN support shows that a pupil is still not making progress and is experiencing persistent difficulties, the educational setting will discuss with you whether it is appropriate to request an Education, Health and Care (EHC) Needs Assessment.
-Details of criteria and thresholds, along with the relevant and purposeful action that educational settings should have already taken to identify, assess and meet the child or young people’s needs, are available in the Graduated Response document.
+Details of criteria and thresholds, along with the relevant and purposeful action that educational settings should have already taken to identify, assess and meet the child or young people’s needs, are available in the Cheshire East Toolkit for SEND.
 An Education, Health and Care (EHC) needs assessment may be required to determine whether special education provision can be provided at the SEN Support level, or if an Education, Health and Care (EHC) plan is necessary.